This entire one-acre island is a designated Cascadia Marine Trail campsite and is a great site for watching the sunset.

 Fees: See washington.goingtocamp.com

-Special Considerations: Sites must be reserved two weeks in advance at washington.goingtocamp.com.
+Special Considerations: Sites must be reserved in advance at washington.goingtocamp.com.
+Reservations are available up to nine months in advance of travel.
+It’s popular and reservations go quickly so although two weeks is the minimum, and that may affectively make it impossible if people can’t plan further ahead than that.
 Any unreserved spots are then available on a first-come, first-served basis.

 Natural History: Posey Island is flat and sandy, covered with beach grass, brush and a few small scrubby trees, making for a picturesque beach scene.
 During the summer, the island can be covered with wildflowers.
 Historically, the spot was a destination for people wanting to picnic and pick bouquets, or "posies."
 The island was originally thought to be a part of Pearl Island, and was called Spit Point.
 Local people, however, knowing better, called it Posey Island.
 The name stuck and has now been adopted for wider use.